rahulchaurasiya2981-droid/C-Plus-Learn/notes/basic/L-03_Pointer.md

 Application of pointer -1 with functions
 ----------------------------------------
 - Actual Argument : argument passed from function call
-- Forma Argument : receive actual argument called formal arguments
+- Forma Argument : receiver of  actual argument called formal arguments form function body
-- Call by value : value is copy (changes are not reflected)
+- Call by value : value is copy (changes are not reflected)  -> by ordinary variable
-- Call by reference : address is copy (chnages are reflected)
+- Call by reference : address is copy (chnages are reflected) -> by reference variable
+- Call by pointer : address is copy (chnages are reflected) -> by pointer variable
 - Ex: swaping of two numbers

 - Call by value -> ordinary variable -> copy value